by Ananda K. Coomaraswamy

 Into the domain of ecstasy, He takes swift flight.

-In this unceasing change (samsara, nitya bhava), in this flight, aimless, divine
+In this unceasing change (samsara, nitya bhava),

 The Spirit comprehends Himself,